defenseunicorns/uds-cli/README.md

 3. Remote path: `oci://ghcr.io/defenseunicorns/packages/delivery/<path>`
 4. Remote path: `oci://ghcr.io/defenseunicorns/packages/<path>`

 That is to say, if the bundle is not local, UDS CLI will check path 2, path 3, etc for the remote bundle artifact.
-This behavior can be overriden by specifying the full path to the bundle artifact, for example `uds deploy ghcr.io/defenseunicorns/dev/path/dev-bundle:v0.1.0`.
+This behavior can be overridden by specifying the full path to the bundle artifact, for example `uds deploy ghcr.io/defenseunicorns/dev/path/dev-bundle:v0.1.0`.

 ### Bundle Create
 Pulls the Zarf packages from the registry and bundles them into an OCI artifact.